DejiAdegbite/DejiAdegbite/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- Pronouns: 'He', 'Him'
+- 😄 Pronouns: 'He', 'Him'
-- Fun fact: 'I'm a Perl addict.
+- ⚡ Fun fact: 'I'm a Perl addict.
 I also play chess and I cube.
-- I'm looking for help with the e6 system - the operating system and the compiler.
+- 🤔 I'm looking for help with the e6 system - the operating system and the compiler.
+- 📫 How to reach me: contact@dejiadegbite.com, https://twitter/@d2alphame, https://twitter/@dejiadegbite, +234-703-794-2000